 We have hours of archival footage, from multiple sources, that date back to when Ryan was in High School.
-We also have Ryan currently recoding intimate moments on his iPhone.
+We also have Ryan currently recording intimate moments on his iPhone.
 All of these mixed formats will help to weave a story that goes beyond the decades the story spans to look and feel timeless.

 There are many documentaries dealing with the subject of cancer, but in the recent years there are two that stand out the most in its similarity to the topic we are approaching.
 They tell stories of artists struggling with cancer and dealing with it in their own unique ways.
-Both have been very succesful during their festival runs.
-They have screened at the most prestegious international doc festivals and won awards.
+Both have been very successful during their festival runs.
+They have screened at the most prestigious international doc festivals and won awards.
 Only one of them had a theatrical release outside the festival circuit but both have been picked up and distributed by Netflix.
-Therefore financial data due to Netflix policies are not accesible.
+Therefore financial data due to Netflix policies are not accessible.